Coccyx & Tailbone Care with Gentle Methods

 More importantly, they support organs such as the urinary bladder, bowels, and reproductive systems.
 Therefore, having great pelvic floor muscles is crucial for the bottom of the spine and the internal organs.
 Sitting in a poor posture for long periods can impact the pelvic floor muscles.
 Slouching forward in a seated position stresses the muscles of the pelvic floor.

-A tired or achy pain in the tailbone or bottom of the spine is related to pelvic floor muscles’ weaknesses.
+A tired or achy discomfort in the tailbone or bottom of the spine is related to pelvic floor muscles’ weakness.
 Like other muscles in your body, pelvic floor muscles can weaken and even degenerate.
-However, degenerative changes in the pelvic floor tissues can lead to pain at the bottom of the spine, constipation, incontinence, infertility in females, and erectile dysfunctions in men.
+However, degenerative changes in the pelvic floor tissues can lead to discomfort at the bottom of the spine, constipation, incontinence, infertility in females, and erectile dysfunctions in men.

 Coccydynia Exercises Of The Pelvic Floor Muscles